mondrodigital/macro-data-refinement/README.md

 - **Group Selection**: When 9 numbers are selected, they can be dragged as a group
 - **Progress Tracking**: Watch as your refinement work increases the completion percentage
 - **Visual Effects**: Enjoy the glowing, pulsing interface with slow, deliberate animations that mimic the show
+- **Mobile Responsive**: Fully responsive design that works on desktop and mobile devices with touch support

 ## How to Use